standardrb/standard/README.md

 * [RubyCI](https://ruby.ci)
 * [thoughtbot](https://thoughtbot.com/)

-If your team starts using Standard, [send a pull request](https://github.com/testdouble/standard/edit/main/README.md) to let us know!
+Does your team use Standard?
+[Add your name to the list](https://github.com/testdouble/standard/edit/main/README.md)!

 ## Is there a readme badge?